sanity-io/document-internationalization/docs/coming-from-sanity-plugin-intl-input.md

 ```

 Any existing documents will remain unchanged unless "fixed" using the translation maintenance.
 Old documents will show up as having missing references.

+### 8. The desk structure has changed
+The `getDocumentNodeViewsForSchemaType` function has been removed as it is not required anymore.
+The language selector has been updated to better align with the official language-filter plugin for field level translations.
+This does mean it is not required to implement `getDefaultDocumentNode` any more as the new UI does not require a custom desk structure but rather integrates with the studio natively.